Peter-Ramos/Peter-Ramos/README.md

 My name is Peter, I'm an trained computer scientist interested in Data Science & Coding

-- 🔭 I’m currently working on an hot-spot analysis algorithm
+- 🔭 Currently working on an hot-spot analysis algorithm
-- 🌱 I’m currently learning big data analytics in university & self learning audio programming
+- 🌱 Learning big data analytics in university & self learning audio programming

 <!--
 **Peter-Ramos/Peter-Ramos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.